 Despite tremendous hardship in being forced from here, today their community resides in Wisconsin and is known as the Stockbridge-Munsee Community.

 We pay honor and respect to their ancestors, past and present, as we commit to building a more inclusive and equitable space for all.

 Most of the 14-acre property at Hanging Mountain has been designated as Priority Habitat by MassWildlife’s Natural Heritage & Endangered Species Program (NHESP).
 As a result, Hanging Mountain and any work performed there is heavily regulated to ensure that the WMCC is in compliance with the Massachusetts Endangered Species Act and Wetlands Protection Act.

 More information about NHESP can be found here.

 The parking is located at 43 South Main Street, Sandisfield, MA.
 Google Map to Hanging Mountain Parking Lot.

 The primary parking area and the trail head can be found at the edge of the talus; the shoulder of the access road offers additional spots.
-Please park considerately and make the $5.00 suggested donation to the “iron ranger.”
 There is a designated Accessible parking space for visitors with disabilities.
+Please park considerately and make the $5.00 suggested donation by cash at the “iron ranger” or by credit card, PayPal, or Venmo through our online donation platform.
+You can make a one time donation, pay $60 for the year, or set up a recurring monthly donation.

 A smaller, spill-over lot can be found on Army Corps of Engineers (federal, public property) land just across both Route 8 and the Farmington River.
 Exit our property, turn left (north) on route 8, cross the river and take a quick right, cross a steel bridge and take another quick right into a small, circular parking area.
 Again, please park considerately.